What can I expect in my Alexander lessons?

 Each lesson involves the study of the body in motion, providing ways to initiate change in habitual movement patterns.
 The sessions include movement work that examines daily tasks such as sitting, standing, bending, driving, sleeping, desk work, sports or performance arts activities that are important to that particular student etc. Applying the principles of the Alexander method, the teacher guides the student to move in a freer, easier manner, reducing physical stress on the body.
 The sessions also involve work lying down, during which the principles of the Alexander Technique are presented while the body is in a form of constructive rest.

 The length of study varies widely from person to person depending on their situation.
 Most students require between 5 to 10 lessons to understand and practice the basic principles.
 In a recent British research study, in order to make continuous self-improvement to habitual posture patterns, 20-30 lessons was proven most effective.
 Some people choose the Alexander Technique as a method for maintaining whole body integrity and continue to receive lessons for years following their initial sessions.

 You do not need special clothing for Alexander lessons.
 Loose comfortable clothing is best.
 Sweat pants or elastic waist pants and a T-shirt or loose fitting shirt or sweater works well.
 Jeans are not helpful because they are not flexible and have heavy seams that interfere with easy movement.

 How long is each session and how much does it cost?

-Private Lessons are usually 30-40 minutes in length, and cost $90.00.
+Private lessons are usually 40 minutes, and cost $120.
 Some people prefer to commit to have bi-weekly or weekly sessions for regular practice over 10 sessions.
 Payment is expected at the time of the lesson with cash or check.
-Checks should be addressed to AT Midatlantic.
+Checks should be addressed to Functional Awareness LLC.
 Group lessons are available periodically at a prorated cost.